 Women Wage Peace was founded in the summer of 2014 in the aftermath of Operation Protective Edge.

-WWP is the largest grassroots movement in Israel whose purpose is to promote a political agreement to resolve the Israeli-Palestinian conflict.
-Today the movement has more than 43,000 members.
+WWP is the largest grassroots movement in Israel whose purpose is to promote a political agreement, involving women in the process (in the spirit of UN Resolution 1325).
+Today the movement has more than 44,000 members

 The movement is not affiliated with any political party and its members include women from diverse communities within Israeli society: right, center and left; religious and secular; Jews, Arabs, Druze and Bedouin; young women and older women; women from the center of the country and from the periphery.
 The movement does not support any one particular solution to the conflict.

-The movement is composed of thousands of volunteers, organized within a framework of both regional teams, as well as professional teams, dealing with Strategy, Strategic Partnerships, Strategic Communication, Digital, Government Engagement, Reaching out to Palestinian and International Women, Projects, Diversity, Budget, Training, National Coordinators, and Logistics.
+The movement is composed of thousands of volunteers, organized within a framework of both regional teams, as well as professional teams dealing with Government Engagement, Foreign Affairs, Internal Affairs, Media, Digital, Projects, Strategy, Diversity, and more.

 WE ARE NOT STOPPING UNTIL THERE’S AN AGREEMENT!